bmedicke/REED/readme.md

 * *note the following:*
   * for relocatables most symbols point to just zeroes
-    * this is because before the linking stage it's unclear where they'll land in memory
+    * this is because before the linking stage it's unclear where they'll land in memory/the file

 ## linker